nimanejatifar/DimDate-Table-DAX-Script/README.md

 # DimDate-Table-DAX-Script-
-A DAX script for create the DimDate
+A DAX script for create a Date Dimension in Power BI